Nigel Gibbens

 Nigel Paul Gibbens (born 1 March 1958) is a British veterinarian and civil servant.
 He was the United Kingdom's Chief Veterinary Officer from May 2008 to March 2018.
 In 2020, he was on the Trade and Agriculture Commission as well as chair of The Working Group of the British Veterinary Association.

 Early life and education

 Gibbens was born on 1 March 1958 in Dover, Kent, England.
 He studied at the Royal Veterinary College, graduating with a Bachelor of Veterinary Medicine degree in 1981.
-He then earned a Masters Degree in Tropical Veterinary Medicine at the University of Edinburgh.
+He then earned a master's degree in Tropical Veterinary Medicine at the University of Edinburgh.

 Career

 Early career (1980s-2007)

 He holds an honorary professorship from the Royal Veterinary College.
 Early in his career, in worked in private practice, and also veterinary services in Belize and Yemen.
 He joined the UK government in 1990.
 Prior to 2008, he had roles in the State Veterinary Service, and policy roles in international trade, BSE controls, and other roles for Defra's Food and Farming Group.